Listening: distractions

 Listening Tip # 3 - don’t let them distract you

-In Listening section of IELTS the recording “speaks” several different voices - of younger and older people, men and women.
-You may also hear different accents - Australian, British, American, Japanese, etc. The background noise is also different.
-It can be of airport, cafe-shop, street, University lecture hall, you name it.
-Be ready for it and don’t let it distract you - because that is exactly what they want.
+In the Listening section of IELTS the recording uses several different voices – of younger and older people, men and women.
+You may also hear different accents – Australian, British, American, Japanese, etc. The background noise is also different.
+It can be of an airport, a cafe-shop, a street, a University lecture hall, you name it.
+Be ready for it and don’t let it distract you – because that is exactly what they want.
 Ignore the noises and listen for the answers.

 Of course, the accent you hear the most is British.
 Suggestion: when you are studying for IELTS, listen to as much British accent as you can.
 Where can you get it?
 I liked what BBC have - visit BBC site by clicking here.
 You can listen there to news (and read the transcript), learn the news vocabulary, learn the pronunciation, etc. Try it, you might like it.